bhstark2/babel-information-model/draft-ietf-babel-information-model.md

   object {
        uint                 ro babel-sent-mcast-hello;
        uint                 ro babel-sent-mcast-update;
-       uint                 ro babel-received-messages;
+       uint                 ro babel-received-packets;
    } babel-if-stats-obj;
 ~~~~
 {: artwork-align="left"}

 babel-sent-mcast-hello:
-: A count of the number of multicast Hello messages sent on this interface
+: A count of the number of multicast Hello packets sent on this interface
   since the statistics were last enabled (babel-stats-enable)
   or reset (babel-stats-reset).

 babel-sent-mcast-update:
-: A count of the number of multicast update messages sent on this interface
+: A count of the number of multicast update packets sent on this interface
   since the statistics were last enabled (babel-stats-enable)
   or reset (babel-stats-reset).

-babel-received-messages:
+babel-received-packets:
-: A count of the number of Babel messages received on this interface
+: A count of the number of Babel packets received on this interface
   since the statistics were last enabled (babel-stats-enable)
   or reset (babel-stats-reset).